ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

   List of permitted networks

-## Resource Record
+## Resource record
 {: #resource-record}

-Manipulate how the Resource Record performs using the following `resource-record` commands:
+Manipulate how the resource record performs using the following `resource-record` commands:

-### Create Resource Record
+### Create resource record
 {: #create-resource-record}

 **NAME**